Affine Springer Fibers and Generalized Haiman Ideals: Introduction

-\begin{fact}[\cite{Yun}] If $(C,0)$ is irreducible, then $\Sp_{\gamma}$ is a projective variety, but if $(C,0)$ is not irreducible, $\Sp_{\gamma}$ is an ind-variety with infinitely many irreducible components. \end{fact}
+\begin{fact}[\cite{Yun}] If $(C_\gamma,0)$ is irreducible, then $\Sp_{\gamma}$ is a projective variety, but if $(C_\gamma,0)$ is not irreducible, $\Sp_{\gamma}$ is an ind-variety with infinitely many irreducible components. \end{fact}

-Intersecting the spectral curve with a small sphere around the singularity gives a link $L_{\gamma}$ in $S^3$.
-The number of irreducible components of the curve is the same as the number of components of the link, and smooth components correspond to unknots.
-Oblomkov, Rasmussen, and Shende \cite{ORS} have conjectured that the homology of $\Sp_{\gamma}$ is closely related to the triply-graded Khovanov-Rozansky homology \cite{KR2,KhSoergel} (also called $\mathrm{HHH}$) of this link.
-This relationship has been shown for torus knots, and for $(n, nd)$-torus links by Kivinen in \cite{Kivinen}.
+Intersecting the $C_\gamma$ with a small sphere around the origin (where $C_\gamma$ is often singular) gives a link $L_{\gamma}$ in $S^3$.
+Each irreducible component of $(C_\gamma,0)$ corresponds to a component of the link, and the intersection numbers of irreducible components are the linking numbers of the corresponding link components.
+Any smooth components of the curve correspond to unknots.
+Oblomkov, Rasmussen, and Shende \cite{ORS} have conjectured that the homology of $\Sp_{\gamma}$ is closely related to the triply-graded Khovanov-Rozansky homology \cite{KR2,KhSoergel} (also called $\mathrm{HHH}$) of $L_\gamma$.
+This relationship has previously been shown for all torus knots, and for $(n, nd)$-torus links by Kivinen in \cite{Kivinen}.